 Bloom Time: Spring and early summer

 Aquilegia caerulea is the state flower of Colorado.
 It is a bushy, clump-forming perennial up to 2 feet (60 cm) tall and up to 2 feet (60 cm) wide.
 The flowers are very variable in color, from pale blue to white, cream, and sometimes pinkish white.
 Very commonly the flowers are bicolored.

 How to Grow and Care

-Columbnie plants can handle full sun.
+Columbine plants can handle full sun.
 It's the combination of heat and dry soil they don't like and mulching will help alleviate that.
 They will self-sow, but new plants can be lost if the summer gets too hot.
 Also, plants tend to be short-lived, fading out within 3 years.
 Hedge your bets and save some seed to sow in the fall or falling spring.